emqx/blog/en/202001/emqx-rule-engine-series-12-store-messages-to-redis.md

 #### Test with Websocket tools in Dashboard

-Switch to the **Tools ->  Websocket**  page, use any information client to connect to EMQ X. After the connection is successful, send the following message in the  **message** card:
+Switch to the **Tools ->  Websocket**  page, use any information client to connect to EMQX.
+After the connection is successful, send the following message in the  **message** card:

 - Topic: cmd/state/NXP-058659730253-963945118132721-22